AliyahMillan/CV/README.md

 Hullo, my name is Aliyah Millán and this is my website.
-I am a student at California State University Fullerton (CSUF) and I'm using this website as a way to add to my resumé.
+I am a student at California State University Fullerton (CSUF) and I'm using this website as a way to add to my résumé.

 ## My Project